jshandilya/MonsoonSampler/README.md

 ![](Images/IMG_2092.png)

 Monsoon is a Max for Live granular sampler combined with MIDI control through a touch screen and knobs.
 The controller is connected through a Teensy 4.0 and uses the adafruit TouchScreen library.
+Final project for New Electronic Instrument Design (EP-390) at Berklee College of Music.

 ## Parameters and Controls